bella-mir/bella-mir/README.md

 ### :woman_technologist: About Me :

-- 💻: Actively develop new skills in frontend and backend to be able to build fully functional web applications
+- 💻: Improve skills in frontend and backend to be able to build fully functional web applications

 - 🤓: Finished Practicum’s Software Engineering Bootcamp by Yandex (October 2022)